How to Make Cultured Buttermilk

 What is Buttermilk & Why Use It?

 Buttermilk is basically just fermented milk.
 It is full of probiotics and active cultures that help promote gut health and aid in digestion.
+With simple ingredients, you are only using fresh milk and a mother culture.
+The fermentation process does most of the work for you.

 Buttermilk will improve your baked goods.
 Since it is acidic, it helps with the activation of leavening agents, such as baking powder, making things like homemade buttermilk biscuits light and fluffy, full of those flaky layers that everyone wants.